ptdatta/Quizzical/README.md

 # Quizzical

-This is a quiz app which fetch 10 random question from the open travia database via API written in JavaScript on React.
+This is a quiz app which fetch 10 random question from the open travia database via API written in **JavaScript** on **React**.
 The questions are multiple choices.
 You can select the options of the questions and click on **Check Answer** and it will give you how much you have scored out of 10.
 Then there was a **Play Again** button by which you can play the quiz again.

 ![Screenshot (745)](https://user-images.githubusercontent.com/94271200/187081023-863856ea-c518-4f73-a1e2-8b180d7356f1.png)